spryker/spryker-docs/docs/pbc/all/user-management/202204.0/manage-in-the-back-office/manage-user-groups/create-user-groups.md

 ## Prerequisites

 * If you are new to the **Users** section, you might want to start with [Best practices: Managing users and their permissions with roles and groups](/docs/scos/user/back-office-user-guides/{{page.version}}/users/best-practices-managing-users-and-their-permissions-with-roles-and-groups.html).
 * Create at least one user role.
-For instructions, see [Creating user roles](/docs/scos/user/back-office-user-guides/{{page.version}}/users/managing-user-roles/creating-user-roles.html).
+For instructions, see [Create user roles](/docs/scos/user/back-office-user-guides/{{page.version}}/users/managing-user-roles/creating-user-roles.html).
-* Review the [reference information](#reference-information-creating-user-groups) before you start, or look up the necessary information as you go through the process.
+* Review the [reference information](#reference-information-create-user-groups) before you start, or look up the necessary information as you go through the process.

 ## Creating groups